-Uterine polyps also called endometrial polyps to grow from within the wall of the uterus in women.
+Uterine polyps also called endometrial polyps grow from within the wall of the uterus in women.
 They arise from the endometrial lining as a small lining to large made of tissue, can be benign and cancerous.
 But most of the endometrial polyps aren’t cancerous. most of the cases are asymptomatic.
 The exact cause behind the onset of endometrial polyps is not known.
-However, obesity, high blood pressure, stagnant lifestyles and drugs used to treat cancer are marked responsible for the polyps.
+However, obesity, high blood pressure, stagnant lifestyles, and drugs used to treat cancer are marked responsible for polyps.

 The atypical uterine bleeding is related to the endometrial polyps in away.
-Women suffering from any type of atypical uterine bleeding are diagnosed with the endometrial polyps.
+Women suffering from any type of atypical uterine bleeding are diagnosed with endometrial polyps.
 Elsewhere they are also found in women without atypical uterine bleeding.
 Both of these diseases are found to be existing together.
 However, treating polyps though cannot halt the atypical uterine bleeding completely, but has significant healing.

 The most common complication of using intrauterine devices is abnormal uterine bleeding.
 The extreme bleeding starts right from the insertion and continues thereon.
 Minor bleeding during the insertion of the devices is common to happen and does not imply any pathological reason.
 The progressive complications are menorrhagia, metrorrhagia, and bleeding between the periods called spotting.
 The size and form of the intrauterine devices are related to blood loss.
-Inert IUDs cause more blood loss than the copper IUDs because of their small size.
+Inert IUDs cause more blood loss than copper IUDs because of their small size.
 Metrorrhagia occurs along with pain and causes the displacement of the IUD from its place.
 The extreme cases of metrorrhagia can result in abortions, extrauterine pregnancy said as ectopic pregnancy, implantation issues in the uterus, and infections in the uterus.
 If the intrauterine devices are placed in the uterus for more than two years, a calcium deposit develops on the surface.

 Signs of dysfunctional uterine bleeding:

 In general uterine bleeding in a woman occurs during the periods.
 The menstrual cycles frequency can stand anywhere between 22 to 38days on a maximum note.
 If that differs from the above numbers it is taken as abnormal bleeding.
-Similarly to know in-depth, a normal period lasts for less than 9 days on a standard.
-There will be less than 80milli litre of blood loss in this whole period.
+Similarly to knowing in-depth, a normal period lasts for less than 9 days on a standard.
+There will be less than an 80milli liter of blood loss in this whole period.
 If any fluctuations in the length and frequency of these numbers considering periods come about for a long while, it is to be evaluated for an explanation.
 Excessive blood loss and prolonged bleeding at an abnormal frequency are the signs of dysfunctional uterine bleeding.

-On the other side, Dysfunctional uterine bleeding is an established result of hormonal disturbances, endometrial vasoconstrictions, plug formations and again stress.
+On the other side, Dysfunctional uterine bleeding is an established result of hormonal disturbances, endometrial vasoconstrictions, plug formations, and again stress.